 How To Use SQL With Email Marketing

-Unlike traditional marketing platforms that require constant syncing, Vero Newsletters is the first email marketing platform built specifically for the modern data stack, enabling you to use SQL to query your data directly from databases and data warehouses.
+Unlike traditional marketing platforms that require constant syncing, Vero Connect is the first email marketing platform built specifically for the modern data stack, enabling you to use SQL to query your data directly from databases and data warehouses.

 Once you’ve run a valid query and are happy with the results, the results of that query are loaded as the list of recipients to send the newsletter to.
 You can also use the data loaded from the query to personalize the content of the email using dynamic fields.